MadsMGrin/THEchatRoom/README.md

-# A working chat room.
+# THEchatRoom.

 This project is from the Fourth Semester Fullstack course.
-This is the class course project with my own twist.
+This is the follow along class course project with my own twist.

 ## Features to come by priority (OR NOT).